 The recent pandemic has expedited what can be done remotely.
-Many manufacturers now provide remote services in order to connect, monitor and fine-tune their hearing aids via an internet connection, usually in combination with a smartphone.
+Many manufacturers now provide the provision of remote services in order to connect, monitor and fine-tune their hearing aids via an internet connection, usually in combination with a smartphone.